terracenter/gentoo_install/README.md

 The first thing we need to install our Gentoo is a live-cd environment with UEFI vars enabled.

-I like [systemrescuecd](http://www.system-rescue-cd.org) because is a ~~Gentoo-based~~ Arch-based distro and has UEFI vars enabled.
-You can download it here [bootable usb](https://www.system-rescue-cd.org/Sysresccd-manual-en_How_to_install_SystemRescueCd_on_an_USB-stick).
-But it doesn't matter what distro you use as far as it's UEFI compatible.
+~~I like [systemrescuecd](http://www.system-rescue-cd.org) because is Gentoo-based and has UEFI vars enabled.
+You can download it here [bootable usb](https://www.system-rescue-cd.org/Sysresccd-manual-en_How_to_install_SystemRescueCd_on_an_USB-stick).~~

+As systemrescuecd is now based on Arch, we're going to use the Gentoo AdminCD.
+You can find it on the [Gentoo downloads section](https://www.gentoo.org/downloads/).
+Scroll to `Advanced choices and other architectures` and get the `Boot media` called **`Admin CD`**.

-To make sure that the distro we're using is UEFI compatible, run:
+To make sure that we boot on UEFI mode, by running:

 ```shell
 efivar -l